Crufixs/Captain-Puppy/README.md

 # Captain Puppy
 <img src="Images%20Flutter/wpage3.png" width="200" height="200" title="Captain Puppy App Logo">
-Captain Puppy is a pet management application made using Dart version 2.14.4.
+Captain Puppy is a pet management application created by Me @Sephiroth25

+made using Dart version 2.14.4.
 It was implemented with the use of the Android Studio IDE and the Flutter version 2.5.3 open-source framework.

 ## Features
 *  Create a profile for your dog containing information about it’s name, breed, gender, age, weight, and your dog’s picture